mrle0429/Event-Management-System/01-requirements/Account/UpdateAccount.md

 ## Description

-This use case allows users and administrators to update the details of an existing account.
-Users can update their own information, while administrators can update any user's account information.
+This use case allows users, organizer, and administrators to update the details of an existing account.
+User/Organizer can update their own information, while administrators can update any account information.

 ## Actors

 - Administrator
 - User
+- Organizer

 ## Triggers

-This use case is triggered when a user or administrator wants to change account details.
+This use case is triggered when a user, organizer or administrator wants to change account details.

 ## Preconditions
+- User/Organizer/Admin is log in.
 - The account to be updated must exist in the system.

 ## Postconditions

 - The updated account details are saved in the system.

 ## Courses of Events